brianshumate/vaultron/README.md

 vaultron-consuls1   Up 8 minutes (healthy)
 ```

-Note that the Vault containers are `(unhealthy)` because they are not yet initialized and unsealed so that's not really an issue at this time.
+Note that the Vault containers are `(unhealthy)` because they are not yet initialized and unsealed so that's not really a problem that they appear as _unhealthy_ at this time.

 There is also a message from the `form` script about setting important environment variables before executing the `vault` and `consul` CLI commands.
 You'll want these environment variables in your shell before trying to use the `consul` or `vault` CLI tools with Vaultron: